aliibtehajasifniazi/test/README.md

     - Dropped postgres database: deleted_db_5bad2ed7f55cabb466547a38
     - Dropped mongo database 5bad2ed7f55cabb466547a38

-Verify further by going to postgres database list and there should be no db_<subdomain-ID> or deleted_db_<subdomain-ID> present.
+Verify further by going to postgres database list in the session manager and there should be no db_<subdomain-ID> or deleted_db_<subdomain-ID> present.
 Then go to the Mongo Cluster and there should be do database named <subdomain-ID>.
 This means everything has been hard deleted successfully.

 ## Conclusion
-Summarize the process and any final notes.
+By following this runbook, you will achieve the following objectives:

+   1. **Data Migration:** Client data currently stored in Amazon S3 will be moved to Amazon Glacier, significantly reducing storage costs while ensuring data integrity and availability for long-term retention.
+   2. **Database Archiving:** Data from MongoDB and PostgreSQL databases will be systematically exported, compressed, and uploaded to Amazon Glacier.
+This process guarantees that all necessary data is archived securely and efficiently.
+   3. **Data Deletion:** Once the data has been successfully archived, the original data will be safely deleted from the production clusters.
+This step is crucial to free up resources and maintain the efficiency of the production environment.

+Using this runbook ensures a comprehensive and secure approach to data archiving, aligning with best practices for data management and compliance.
+It enables a streamlined process to handle old client data, providing a robust solution for long-term data storage and retrieval needs.